abusetech/project-boxy/README.md

 ![3D render of a project box rendered using this script.](images/project-boxy.jpg)

-OpenSCAD based parametric electronics project box generator.
+OpenSCAD-based parametric electronics project box generator that can be used to programmatically generate a 3D printable enclosure from a set of user-defined parameters.

 ## Notable customizable features
 * Dimensions and fastener size